alexgagnon/ts-template/README.md

 - Browser:

-  - sandboxed, no access to OS
+  - sandboxed, no direct access to OS
   - bundling, minification, and cache busting preferred for performance
   - may need to transpile if using another language or features not yet in all of the browsers you are using
   - modules: